 Sadly, at 4.30pm on Thursday 12th September, I lost my mother.
-I take great comfort from the fact that my brother Greg and I were with her at the end, holding and stroking her as she left us.
+I take great comfort from the fact that my brother Greg and I were with her at the end, holding her as she left us.

 It was all rather sudden.
 I had only taken her into hospital 6 days before with a nasty arm infection.
 It is fair to say that I didn’t think that she would leave us so quickly, so coming to terms with her passing has been a bit difficult to say the least.